hneth/riskyr/README.md

 [^1]: Simon, H.A.
 (1996). _The Sciences of the Artificial_ (3rd ed.).
 The MIT Press, Cambridge, MA. (p.
 132).

-The issues addressed by `riskyr` are less of a _computational_ than of a _representational_ nature (i.e., concerning the representation in and translation between different formats of information).
+The issues addressed by `riskyr` are less of a _computational_ and more of a _representational_ nature (i.e., concerning the expression in and translation between different formats of information).
 Whereas people tend to find it difficult to understand and compute information expressed in terms of _probabilities_, the same information is often easy to understand and compute when expressed in terms of _frequencies_.
-But rather than just expressing probabilistic information in terms of frequencies, `riskyr` allows translating between formats and illustrates their relationships in a variety of transparent and interactive visualizations.
+But rather than just expressing probabilistic information in terms of frequencies, `riskyr` allows translating between formats and illustrates their relationships in a variety of transparent and interactive ways.

 The basic assumptions and goals driving the development of `riskyr` are the following:

 1. Effective training in risk literacy requires simple tools and transparent representations.

 2. We provide a set of (computational and representational) tools that allow various calculations, translations between formats, and many alternative views on the interplay between probabilities and frequencies.
-The functions and representations in the `riskyr` toolbox are not isolated, but complement, support and explain each other.
+The functions and representations in the `riskyr` toolbox are not isolated, but complement, support, and explain each other.

-3. To facilitate active and explorative learning, all visualizations can be explored interactively, providing immediate feedback on the effect of changes in parameters.
+3. To facilitate active and explorative learning, we provide a range of visualizations that show how parameters and metrics interact and influence each other.
+All visualizations can be explored interactively, providing immediate feedback on the effect of changes in parameter values.
-By providing many customization options, users can design and shape representations of risk-related information to suit their goals and needs.
+By providing many customization options, users can explore and design representations of risk-related information that suit their personal goals and needs.

 <!-- riskyr logo: -->
 <a href = "https://github.com/hneth/riskyr">